 With a standard loan, the interest rate may be lower but they do not offer the flexibility and speed of a bridging loan.

 Typically, bridging finance solutions are a short-term loan with a higher interest rate.
 This is because large funds can be made available quickly to borrowers.
 The loan can be repaid immediately or up to 24 months later, and often have no fees for exiting your agreed term early so long as the loan has been fully repaid.

-Depending on your financial situation, there are different types of bridging solutions available.
-The main two being a regulated bridge and an non-regulated bridge.
+Depending on your financial situation, there are different types of bridging finance solutions available.
+The main two being a regulated bridge and a non-regulated bridge loan.

 At Coreco Commercial we’ve been approached by a number of clients who are looking for bridging finance solutions.
 They include:

 Your home may be repossessed if you do not keep up repayments on a mortgage or any debt secured upon it.

 There is no guarantee that it will be possible to arrange continuous letting of the property, nor that rental income will be sufficient to meet the cost of the mortgage.

 A percentage of the mortgage amount may be charged depending on individual circumstances.
 A typical fee is 1%.